Office of Sustainable Community Planning Links

 For more detail on each of the action items listed in the CSIAP 2.0, view the Signed Work Plans.

-Caltrans will monitor the action items in the CSIAP 2.0 and compile a Progress Report.
+Caltrans has monitored the action items in the CSIAP 2.0 and has compiled a Status Report.
 The CSIAP 2.0 is intended to be a living document so as new activities related to complete streets occur they will be documented and added to the Action Plan through an Action Item Addendum.
+Attached below are links to the CSIAP 2.0 Monitoring Charts, Status Report, and Action Item Addendum.

 For the final status of the original CSIAP from 2010-2013, view the FY-12-13 Summary Report and the FY12-13 Final Status Update for key highlights and milestones in Caltrans’ efforts to incorporate complete streets throughout department programs and practices.
 Some accomplishments from the original Action Plan include: